LOADING ...

 I sold up the oul farmyard for it was worth and into my bag stuck

-And I found meself in the US again
+And I found back in the US again

 It's been 22yrs

-As I keep law and order in the of New York.
+As I keep law and in the streets of New York.

 Videos